 How to break in your leather holster

 FALCO holsters are fitted to a particular gun and can have a high degree of retention.
 The initial fit can be very tight and would require some stretching of the leather to allow for a smooth draw.
-It needs a break in period.
+It needs a break-in period.
 As leather is a natural, porous material that absorbs moisture, it can happen that it would tighten in the drying stages.
-We color, treat and oil the leather in the holster crafting process and can never predict how much moisture would the particular piece of leather absorb.
+We color, treat, and oil the leather in the holster crafting process and can never predict how much moisture would the particular piece of leather absorb.

 So the holster may be stiff and tight at first but that is all too normal.
 It would only need to be broken in.
-All you need is a plastic grocery bag, your holster and your gun.
+All you need is a plastic grocery bag, your holster, and your gun.
 Before you begin the break-in procedure be sure to loosen up any re-tension screws if your holster has them.

-Wrap your gun in the grocery plastic bag, leaving the handle exposed for a firm grip and slide the gun into the holster.
+Wrap your gun in the grocery plastic bag, leaving the handle exposed for a firm grip, and slide the gun into the holster.
 Do not worry to push the gun in really hard.
-Leave it holstered like this overnight, maybe couple of days.
+Leave it holstered like this overnight, maybe a couple of days.
 Then draw the gun out, take the plastic bag off and try holstering it.
 It should loosen up enough for you to insert the gun more freely.
 If you still find it too tight, please repeat the process with the plastic grocery bag until you are happy with the result.

-Alternatively you can use FALCO Break In liquid solution to aid in the break in of your holster.
+Alternatively, you can use FALCO Break-In liquid solution to aid in the break-in of your holster.

 As far as the retention strap - thumb break goes, if you find it difficult to close with the holstered weapon, please follow these instructions.